bhavesh2205/Blinkit_Operational_Analytics/README.md

 7. **Create a list of cities with high percentages of single-order customers.**

-8. **Create a list of cities with high percentages of single-order customers.**

-9. **Analyze the relationship between the distance covered by delivery agents and the average delivery time.
+8. **Analyze the relationship between the distance covered by delivery agents and the average delivery time.
 Use SQL to derive correlation metrics.**